 Staff and facilities

-Drama is taught by a two fully qualified subject specialists and is housed in two well-equipped studios.
+Drama is taught by a three fully qualified subject specialists and is housed in three well-equipped studios.

 Many of the school’s large spaces are used for extracurricular productions, including the Main Hall, Hallam Hall, the Quads and the new Sixth Form workspace.

 Subject time per 10-day cycle